Explosive eruption rocks volcano on Caribbean's St. Vincent - WTMJ

 Emergency management teams have been going out to communities in the red zone and providing transportation to safer locations, including prearranged shelters, according to Joseph.

-“They know who doesn’t have transportation because all of this has been canvassed before,” she said, adding that those who board the cruise ship would not be taken elsewhere but would remain there for an unspecified period of time.
+“They know who doesn’t have transportation because all of this has been canvassed before,” she said, adding that those who board cruise ships would not be taken elsewhere but would remain there for an unspecified period of time.

 By late Thursday evening, shelters were filling up as a string of car lights making their way to safer ground twinkled through the darkened mountains.